Brown Rice and Quinoa Breakfast Bibimap

-In a medium pot with lid, heat 1 tsp vegetable oil and sauté garlic and ginger for a few mins till fragrant.
-Add rice and quinoa, and stock and water and bring to a boil, stir in doenjang, then reduce heat and cook at a quick simmer for 45 mins to an hour, depending on how soft you prefer the porridge.
+In a medium pot with lid, heat 1 tsp vegetable oil and sauté garlic and ginger for a few minutes until fragrant.
+Add the rice, quinoa, stock, and water and bring to a boil, stir in doenjang, then reduce the heat and simmer for 45 mins to an hour, depending on how soft you prefer the porridge.

 Place spinach in a bowl and pour over boiling water to cover.
 Sit for a few mins then drain and gently squeeze out liquid.
 Stir in pinch salt, 1 tsp sesame oil.

 In a non-stick pan, fry the eggs sunny side up.
 Make the gochujang dressing by combining the ingredients in a small bowl.

 Spoon the porridge into bowls and top each with mushrooms, spinach, a spoonful of kimchi, a fried egg, and some toasted sesame seeds.
 Drizzle over the gochujang dressing, if using, or alternatively drizzle over each bowl a tsp each sesame oil and soy sauce to season.

 ⅔ cup brown sushi rice, washed